-Enrollment in the Army ROTC Military Science courses is open to all students attending NCWC.
+Enrollment in the Army ROTC Military Science courses is open to all students attending NCWU.
 The Army ROTC program offers elective courses for undergraduate and graduate students leading to a commission in the United States Army.
 Students may compete for four-year, three-year and two-year scholarships.

 - The ROTC is the nation’s largest source of merit-based scholarships.
 Qualified cadets can attend tuition free

 - Earn your degree while gaining new leadership, military and adventure training skills

 - Grow as an individual and gain a sense of belonging with peers who share common interests

 - Earn a monthly, tax-free cash stipend during the academic year while on scholarship